A. The costs for 2017-2018 follow.

 A. If we have revised your original financial aid package due to additional aid, outside scholarships, etc., please be aware that we will e-mail you at your Bucknell student e-mail account with instructions to check myBucknell for the changes.
 Please be sure to share this information with your parents.

-A. First-semester billing statements will be made available by Bursar Services in mid-July, and first-semester payments will be due the first week in August.
-Second-semester bills will be made available the first week in December, with payments due the first week in January.
+A. Fall semester billing statements will be made available by Bursar Services in mid-July, and fall semester payments will be due the first week in August.
+Spring semester bills will be made available the first week in December, with payments due the first week in January.
 If you enroll, you will find the exact due dates in B-bill, your Bucknell billing account accessible through your myBucknell login.
 Scholarships or loans awarded by other agencies may be deducted from the billing statement amount and the balance paid to the university.
 Please be aware that if your financial aid file is not complete by the time you receive your first billing notice in July, any previously awarded financial aid may be rescinded, and it is possible that Bursar Services may charge late fees to your student account.
+Also, if you still owe a balance for the previous academic year, you will not receive financial aid for the upcoming year until your previous balance is paid.
 Bucknell charges a late fee of one percent of the unpaid balance at the end of each month for accounts with outstanding balances due to the non-receipt of scholarships or loans.
-If you have specific questions about your bill, you may contact Bursar Services at 570-577-3733 or email@example.com.
+If you have specific questions about your bill, you may contact Bursar Services at 570.577.3733 or email@example.com.

 If you are a current financial aid recipient, please understand that if you withdraw before 60% of the semester has passed, federal regulations require the Office of Financial Aid to calculate the percentage of the semester you completed and determine whether we must return any of your federal financial aid to the federal government and/or Bucknell financial aid to the University.
 If a refund of federal aid is required, the order is the following: